Innovative semiconductor solutions for high energy efficiency

 News and Articles

 Generating heat as well as light, lamps are real energy guzzlers.
-Replacing incandescent lamps with efficient LED technology can translate into energy savings of up to 20 percent – enough to eliminate a large-scale power plant in Germany alone.
+Replacing incandescent lamps with efficient high power LED driver technology can translate into energy savings of up to 20 percent – enough to eliminate a large-scale power plant in Germany alone.
 With its “EnLight” research project, Infineon is developing new LED lighting solutions.

 Power supplies determine how much of the energy drawn from the mains is actually fed to a PC or server.
 To maximize the efficiency of power supplies, Infineon has developed the first marketable silver box reference design enabling efficiency levels in excess of 92 percent – thus topping the global efficiency standard.